TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 16/2 Samuel 16.10.md

 ---

-And the king said, What have I to do with you, ye sons of Zeruiah?
-Because he curseth, and because Jehovah hath said unto him, Curse David; who then shall say, Wherefore hast thou done so?
+The king said, "What have I to do with you, you sons of Zeruiah?
+Because he curses, and because Yahweh has said to him, 'Curse David;' who then shall say, 'Why have you done so?'"